 EURGBP: 0.80

-GBPUSD: 0.80Forex Commission per Lot per Trade $0 Deposit Methods Visa, Mastercard, PayPal, Apple Pay, Google Pay, Skrill, Neteller, Bank Transfer, Cryptocurrencies Withdrawal Methods Visa, Mastercard, PayPal, Skrill, Neteller, Bank Transfer, Cryptocurrencies ActivTrades is a well-established broker with over 23 years of experience that operates under the regulatory oversight of the FCA, FSC, SCB, CVM, and CMVM.
-The broking firm upholds high security and price transparency, offering tight spreads for over 1,100 trading symbols across six asset groups.
-Besides forex, retail customers can trade CFDs in shares, indices, commodities, ETFs, and bonds.
+GBPUSD: 0.80Forex Commission per Lot per Trade $0 Deposit Methods Visa, Mastercard, PayPal, Apple Pay, Google Pay, Skrill, Neteller, Bank Transfer, Cryptocurrencies Withdrawal Methods Visa, Mastercard, PayPal, Skrill, Neteller, Bank Transfer, Cryptocurrencies ActivTrades is a well-established broker with more than 23 years of experience and operates under the regulatory oversight of the FCA, FSC, SCB, CVM, and CMVM.
+The broker maintains strong security standards and price transparency, offering tight spreads on more than 1,100 trading symbols across six asset groups.
+Besides forex, retail customers can trade CFDs on shares, indices, commodities, ETFs, and bonds.

-Traders can register sterling-denominated accounts that facilitate commission-free trading across all available markets.
-The broker provides maximum retail leverage of 1:30, but clients eligible for professional accounts benefit from higher ratios of 1:400.
-ActivTrades cares about the financial well-being of its customers, providing negative balance protection and increased funds insurance of up to $1 million.
+Traders can open sterling-denominated accounts that support commission-free trading across all available markets.
+The broker provides maximum retail leverage of 1:30, while clients eligible for professional accounts can access leverage of up to 1:400.
+ActivTrades supports customer financial protection by providing negative balance protection and enhanced client funds insurance of up to $1 million.

-In fact, ActivTrades was the first UK-licensed broker to start implementing excess FSCS insurance in 2013, offering compensation over the regular limit of $50,000 per retail client.
-Traders can replenish their live balance with cards, bank transfers, and popular e-wallets like PayPal.
-They can deposit any amount they wish, as the barrier to entry is $0.
+ActivTrades was the first UK-licensed broker to introduce excess FSCS insurance in 2013, offering compensation above the regular limit of $50,000 per retail client.
+Traders can fund their live accounts with cards, bank transfers, and popular e-wallets such as PayPal.
+There is no minimum deposit requirement.
 A 1.5% fee applies to deposits with UK-issued credit and debit cards.

 Key Pros